ArtemIvl/author-search/README.md

 - Integrated Development Environment (IDE): Use an IDE like IntelliJ IDEA, Eclipse, or Visual Studio Code.

 ## Configuration
-- application.properties: Configure your database and other properties in src/main/resources/application.properties.
-Make that the database URL, username, and password meet your local setup.
+- Configure your database and other properties in src/main/resources/application.properties.
+Make sure that the database URL, username, and password meet your local setup.

 ## Running the Application
 - Clone the Git repository to your local machine.